 We've put the big three head to head.
-It's Samsung Pay, Apple Pay and Android Pay in a big slinging match, but instead of fists being thrown it's dollar bills.
+It's Samsung Pay, Apple Pay and Google Pay (formerly Android Pay) in a big slinging match, but instead of fists being thrown it's dollar bills.
 Who is the money master when it comes to wearable payments?

 Compatibility with phones and banks

-Android Pay has more scope, but right now it's quite limited.
-For wearables, Android Pay is only supported by the small pool of Android Wear 2.0 devices.
+Google Pay has more scope, but right now it's quite limited.
+For wearables, Google Pay is only supported by the small pool of Android Wear 2.0 devices.
 This is set to grow rapidly with the influx of Wear 2.0 watches coming this year, but the second magic ingredient is NFC, which not every smartwatch will include.

 Right now, the LG Watch Sport, Huawei Watch 2 and Tag Heuer Connected Modular 45 tick both boxes, but that's it (sorry, Watch Style fans).
-Once the LG Watch Urbane LTE gets Wear 2.0 it will also work.
+With the fresh software now also rolling out to the LG Watch Urbane LTE, too, this is an option to consider.

-Believe it or not, Android Pay will also soon add support for iPhones.
-Wear 2.0 is more iOS-friendly as we've discovered, but support for Android Pay is a bit of a surprise - not that we're complaining.
+Believe it or not, Google Pay also works with iPhones.
+Wear 2.0 is more iOS-friendly as we've discovered, but support for Google Pay is a bit of a surprise - not that we're complaining.

 You can see a full list of banks supporting Apple Pay in the US here and UK here.
-For Android Pay they can be found for the US here and for the UK here.
-For Samsung in the US, head here.
-As we said, UK folks won't get Samsung Pay until later in the year.
+For Google Pay they can be found for the US here and for the UK here.
+For Samsung in the US, head here, and UK folks portal through here.

-Should Android and Samsung Pay support come to iOS, they would both win in terms of compatibility.
+Should Google and Samsung Pay support come to iOS, they would both win in terms of compatibility.
 For now, it feels like Apple and Samsung are the two frontrunners.

 In all three cases, you'll have to verify your card with your bank before you can start spending.
 The process is a tiny bit different across the board, but none of them should take too long, and in all cases you'll need to do the setup on your smartphone.

-We have a full guide to setting up Android Pay on a smartwatch, so we won't dive too much into it here, but setting up on Android Wear requires going through the standalone procedure on your phone, even if you already have a card on your account for use with your smartphone.
-You'll also need to setup a lock screen, be it a pin number or swipe pattern, to use Android Pay.
+We have a full guide to setting up Google Pay on a smartwatch, so we won't dive into it too much here, but setting up on Google Wear requires going through the standalone procedure on your phone, even if you already have a card on your account for use with your smartphone.
+You'll also need to setup a lock screen, be it a pin number or swipe pattern, to use Google Pay.
 The good news is that, once unlocked, it will only lock again if you take the watch off.